 Judy Bonnell is a lifetime Park County resident.
-A retired bookkeeper, she currently works at Holbrook United Methodist Church as a secretary and also regularly volunteers at the museum, cataloging items and working at the front desk.
-She cares deeply about the people of Park County.
+A retired bookkeeper, she currently works at Holbrook United Methodist Church as a secretary.
+She cares deeply about the history and the people of Park County.

 Robin Lovec is a Livingston native who currently teaches fifth grade with over twenty-five years of experience.
 She was awarded the Montana History Teacher of the Year in 2009.
 A decade ago, after attending the first Indian Education for All conference, she began collaborating with the Yellowstone Gateway Museum.
 This partnership was so successful that their efforts were applauded by the Smithsonian’s Museum of the American Indian.

 Sabine MacInnes moved to Livingston from Texas in 2016.
 She enjoys the museum’s amazing artifacts and photos, which helps her learn about the people and stories of Livingston and the surrounding area.
 As a docent, Sabine shares her enthusiasm with groups that tour the museum.

 Roddy Stanton moved to Livingston in 2003 to join her two sons.
 She was employed in New Mexico at the Laboratory of Anthropology working in collections for ten years; previously Roddy led the Docent Program at the Art Museum, Princeton University.
 She earned her B.A. from Rutgers University in art history.
 Roddy now sits on the board of the Archaeological Conservancy and volunteers behind the scenes at the museum.